DON’T KNOW WHAT’S WRONG

-For us, it’s only later – sometimes much later – that the cortex is finally able to kick in & lets us think of all the ‘right’ or clever things we could / wish we would have said.
+For many us, it’s only later – sometimes much later – that the cortex is finally able to kick in & lets us think of all the ‘right’ or clever things we could / wish we could have said.
 Very annoying, especially in the modern world where words are more often needed than fists!
-(See ‘Communication discrepancies’ – “DM, Part 5”)

 Re. the Amygdala in Animals

 Overactive – When their brains were stressed by electronic stimulation, they became aggressive.
-As the irritation continued (just like ACoAs suffered as kids), the amygdala became overactive, dramatically increasing the subjects’ agitation & short-temper
+As the irritation continued (just as ACoAs suffered as kids), the amygdala became overactive, dramatically increasing the subjects’ agitation & short temper

-Missing – When the 2 structures were removed, the animals became very tame, no longer respond to things that previously would have caused rage, fear or sexual interest….
+Missing – When the 2 structures were removed, the animals became very tame, no longer responding to things that previously would have caused rage, fear or sexual interest….

-√ The ‘high road’ / long route (24 milli-sec.) – going from emotional input, thru the cortex to the amygdala – allows the brain to determine if an event is truly life threatening.
+√ The ‘high road’ / long route (24 milli-sec.) – goes from emotional input, thru the cortex to the amygdala – allowing the brain to determine if an event is truly life threatening.

-When the amygdala is damaged, experiences which should cause alarm don’t get to the cortex for processing (high road), and a person will compulsively go toward dangerous things, even when repeatedly warned against doing so – because the fear response is missing (low road).
+When the amygdala is damaged, experiences which should cause alarm don’t get to the cortex for processing (high road), so that person will compulsively go toward dangerous things, even when repeatedly warned against doing so – because the fear response is missing (low road).

 EXP: When one woman had her amygdala removed to stop her seizures, those were eliminated.

-◆ In the case of PTSD, the route through the cortex isn’t able to dampen enough of the fear response that has already taken place previously / repeatedly in the low road.
+◆ In the case of PTSD, the input / event route through the cortex isn’t able to dampen enough of the fear response that has already taken place previously & repeatedly in the low road.

 NEXT: Anger & the Brain (Part 4)